-- Health and Safety it is recommended that this is removed from the SRR as controls have been strengthened and that appropriate Council Services consider this as an operational risk where appropriate. - Brexit it is also recommended that this is removed as the challenges associated with Brexit are covered elsewhere, particularly within the Financial Environment and Inequalities risks.
+- Health and Safety controls have been strengthened and Council Services should consider this as an operational risk where appropriate. - Brexit the challenges associated with Brexit are covered elsewhere, particularly within the Financial Environment and Inequalities risks.

-- 2.7 Council Services will identify actions within their Directorate Plans to help the Council mitigate against its strategic risks.
-Once the Directorate Plans have been approved by Cabinet, these actions will be linked to the strategic risks to assist with performance monitoring and reporting. - 2.8 The Council's Internal Audit Plan 2018-19, which will be reported to the Audit and Scrutiny Committee for approval on 27th March 2018, is risk-based and clear links are in place between the audit plan and the key risks the Council faces.
+- 2.7 Council Services have identified actions within their Directorate Plans to help the Council mitigate against its strategic risks. - 2.8 The Council's Internal Audit Plan 2018-19, approved by the Audit and Scrutiny Committee on 27th March 2018, is risk-based and clear links are in place between the audit plan and the key risks the Council faces.